miskcoo/ugreen_leds_controller/README.md

 - If we need to modify brightness, the first parameter contains brightness information.
 - If we need to modify color, the first three parameters represent RGB information.
 - If we need to toggle the on/off state, the first parameter is either 0 or 1, representing off or on, respectively.
-- If we need to set the blink state, the first two parameters together form a 16-bit unsigned integer in big-endian order, representing the number of milliseconds needed to complete one blink cycle.
-The next two parameters, also in big-endian order, represent the number of milliseconds the LED is on during one blink cycle.
+- If we need to set the blink / breath state, the first two parameters together form a 16-bit unsigned integer in big-endian order, representing the number of milliseconds needed to complete one blink / breath cycle.
+The next two parameters, also in big-endian order, represent the number of milliseconds the LED is on during one blink / breath cycle.

 Below is an example for turning off and on the power indicator light using `i2cset`: